 However, this annotation cannot be effectively used by the value analysis if the value for c is imprecise, which is the case in our example.
 As a consequence, the analysis cannot prove this improved invariant.
-We have effectively replaced an alarm, the possible out-of-bounds access at line 7, by an assertion to prove.
+We have effectively replaced an alarm, the possible out-of-bounds access at line 7, by an invariant, that remains to be proven.